10 days tailor made from £

 Looking for a chance to get acquainted with the Maldivian culture, cuisine and customs?
 Book yourself a homestay in one of the many local islands in the Maldives.
 Get invited into a Maldivian home and enjoy their hospitality as you learn about their way of life.
 With a host family by your side, you will gain insights and experiences like no other.

-Want to add a touch of luxury to your trip to the Maldives?
+Want to add a touch of luxury to your vacation to the Maldives?
 Private dining is the answer.
 With personalized menus and locations ranging from isolated islands to the comfort of your own villa, you can indulge in a delicious meal in an intimate setting.
 From seafood platters served on white sand beaches to candlelit dinners overlooking spectacular ocean views, enjoy an unforgettable experience with private dining in the Maldives.

 Explore the marine life of the Maldives like never before with the Seabob – a unique water-powered jetpack.
 Even for first-time users, this thrilling ride is simple to maneuver.
 Speed through the crystal clear waters and witness the impressive aquatic creatures that inhabit the Maldives.